Problem

 This is the main screen where you need to select the target feature that we want to install.
 I clicked the check box besides this option in the below screen and clicked Next to proceed.

 As we know from our previous article, full text search is based on two processes one is the SQL Server engine sqlservr.exe and the other is fdhost.exe.
-The second process fdhost.exe will be installed as a separate service along with this installation.
+The second process fdhost.exe is installed as a separate service.
 You can see this service configuration page is showing in the below screenshot.
 Click Next to go to next screen.

 Now, you will get a final window for validation.
 You can validate all configurations.
-Once you are satisfied with all of the settings and configurations then click the Install button to start the installation of the Full Text Search component.
+Once satisfied with all settings and configurations then click the Install button to start the Full Text Search installation.

 Installation will start.

 You can see the progress bar of the installation in the below screen.
-Wait until it is completed.
+Wait for completion.

-Once Full Text Search is installed successfully then you will get the below screen that says this component has been successfully installed.
-You can click on the link for the log file for this installation if you want to see more details.
+Full Text Search is installed.
+Click on the link for the log file for this installation if you want to see more details.

 Click the Close button to close the window.

-Now Full Text Search has been installed for your SQL Server instance and you can go ahead and create Full Text Catalogs and Indexes based on your requirements.
+Create your first Full Text Catalogs and Indexes based on your requirements.

-You can run the below T-SQL statement to verify it was installed.
+Run the below T-SQL statement to verify installation.

 You can also validate the install by looking at the Windows services and you can see the new service which is highlighted below.